aws/eks-distro/docs/contents/community/governance.md

 # Project governance

 This document lays out the guidelines under which the EKS Distro (EKS-D) project will be governed.
-The goal is to make sure that the roles and responsibilities are well defined and clarify on how decisions are made.
+The goal is to make sure that the roles and responsibilities are well-defined and clarify how decisions are made.

 ## Roles